mortbopet/RTOC/README.md

 ### Building with SiliconSoftware support
 RTOC contains an interface to a SiliconSoftware microEnable 5 VQ8-CXP6D ironman framegrabber card.
 To build support for this interface, a SiliconSoftware runtime installation must be present on the system.
 RTOC has been built using [SiliconSoftware Runtime v.5.1.1](https://silicon.software/blog-runtime-551/).

-To enable support for the framegrabber, one must set the "**BUILD_INROMAN"** flag in the CMake configuration to "**ON**".
+To enable support for the framegrabber, one must set the "**BUILD_IRONMAN"** flag in the CMake configuration to "**ON**".
 The configuration of this can be a bit tricky, and sometimes fails - running the CMake configuration a couple of times in succession usually fixes the issues (These are issues in the CMake files provided by the SiliconSoftware libraries.)